Precision Machining & Manufacturing

 - Precise Positioning

 Metal stamping is a cold-forming process that makes use of dies and stamping presses to transform sheet metal into different shapes.
-Pieces of flat sheet metal, typically referred to as blanks, are fed into stamping press.
+Pieces of flat sheet metal, typically referred to as blanks, are fed into a stamping press.
 This press uses a tool and die surface to form the metal into a new shape.
 Production facilities and metal fabricators place the material between die sections, where pressure shapes and shear the material to the desired final shape for the product or component.

 Metal stamping machines can also cast, punch, cut and shape metal sheets.
 Machines can be programmed or computer numerically controlled (CNC) to offer high precision and repeatability for each stamped piece.
 Progressive, forming, compound, and carbide tooling perform specialized stamping functions.
 Progressive dies can be used to create multiple pieces on a single piece simultaneously.

 Metal stamping is a complex process that can include a number of metal forming processes that include:

 - Blanking, Punching, Bending, Piercing, Embossing, Coining, Flanging